 If you would like to contribute and/or collaborate with the OICD please visit our contribute & collaborate page.
-To find out more about how Intra-Cultural Development can be applied to particular human development sectors, why not begin by familiarizing yourself with the sectors we address by looking through the list below.
+To find out more about how EMIC method can be applied to particular human development sectors, why not begin by familiarizing yourself with the sectors we address by looking through the list below.
 If you would like more information about how we can help you achieve any of the following using the EMIC method, then do contact us, or sign-up, to let us know your needs.